 A Frozen Meet and Greet

 So I will be very honest: I had no idea this was in Fantasyland and it was a very pleasant surprise!
 I just happened to be walking through this part of the park and I spotted it out of the corner of my eye.
 It was a very serendipitous moment.
 I immediately went over to take pictures naturally!
 As I was taking pictures in all of my excitement I was actually scared by Olaf.
 I literally jumped.
-Clearly I did not know that he is an animated Olaf that moves and talks and appears to be sleeping until he starts making noise!
-This is such a cool addition (no pun intended) especially during the Winter season!
-Inside the Frozen house you can go and meet the two princesses Anna and Elsa from Disney's new movie Frozen!
+Clearly, I did not know that he is an animated Olaf that moves and talks and appears to be sleeping until he starts making noise!
+This is such a cool addition (no pun intended), especially during the winter season!
+Inside the Frozen house, you can go and meet the two princesses Anna and Elsa from Disney's Frozen!

-The tour takes guest on a holiday journey throughout the park.
+The tour takes guests on a holiday journey throughout the park.
 Guests get no line access to some of the most popular rides such as It's A Small World and the Haunted Mansion.
-They also get VIP seating to the holiday parade and a collectable souvenir to take home.
-If you are a passholder you get a 20% discount on the tour price!
+They also get VIP seating for the holiday parade and a collectible souvenir to take home.
+If you are a pass holder you get a 20% discount on the tour price!

 Holiday Magic in California Adventure

 Disneyland is typically the first park that you will think of when you think of all the Christmas festivities but you will be pleasantly surprised with all the holiday cheer that California Adventure has to offer you!
 Buena Vista Street and Cars Land are very cute and festive this time of year and definitely something to check out!

 Obviously if you choose to go to California Adventure you will have to walk down Buena Vista Street to get to the rest of the park!
 It is decorated in the style of the 1920s and is very lovely to see.
 You will get a very warm and homey feel as you stroll down the street that ends with a giant decorated Christmas tree.
 The shop windows are decorated as well and there are lots of holiday goodies to eat and drink along the way!